Parenting Tips 9 min read

 Protecting your child’s privacy starts with securing your entire family’s digital environment.

-Web browsers: Consider browsers like Firefox or Brave that offer enhanced privacy features and block tracking.
+Web browsers: Consider browsers like Firefox or Brave that offer better privacy features and block tracking.

-Email providers: Choose email services that prioritize privacy and don’t scan emails for advertising purposes.
+Email providers: Choose email services that prioritize privacy and do not scan emails for advertising purposes.

 Messaging apps: Use encrypted messaging apps for family communications.

-Search engines: Consider privacy-focused search engines that don’t track search history.
+Search engines: Consider privacy-focused search engines that do not track search history.

 Password management: Use a password manager to create and store strong, unique passwords for each account.